Luiss1776/osTicket-Prereqs/README.md

 Furthermore, We will now rename the ost-config.php file!
 We will go to file explorer at the bottom of the windows bar.
 Go into the wwwroot, click osTicket, and scroll down to the include folder.
 Open it and scroll down to the ost-sampleconfig.php folder.
 We will rename this folder and just simply erase the sample part

-Finally, We will now adjust the permissions, so anybody can adjust the file the way they want to.
-We will right-click the Ost-config file and go to properties, go to security, go to advance, and then will just disable inheritance so it stops inheriting permissions from its parent, and then will remove all permissions and we’re going to add permissions.
+Finally, adjust the permissions so anybody can adjust the file.
+Right-click the Ost-config file and go to properties, then security, scroll to advance, and then disable inheritance so it stops inheriting permissions from its parent.
+Remove all permissions and we’re going to add permissions.
 Click Select a principal.
 In the box, we will type “everyone” click check names, and press OK.
 Once done we will the check mark box next to, “full control” and press ok, apply ok, and ok.
 Ost-config now everyone has permission to it.

 </p>
 <br />